GusMuche/homebridge-zipabox-platform/README.md

         }
     ]
 ```
-Full example can be found [here](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/configExamples).
+Larger example can be found [here](https://github.com/GusMuche/homebridge-zipabox-platform/blob/master/configExamples).

-You can also use the possibility to configure the plugin through the [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) plugin.
-To do this go to the plugin tab and select the "Settings" option on the plugin.
-There you can complete the needed parameters and if you want also the optional.
+### How it's working

+The platform level must contain all global information about the box.
+Some global parameters are also to define at this level.
+With this information the plugin can connect to your box through API request.

+The `accessories` input is an array who each item is an accessory in the Home App of iOS.
+If you have a device with multiples function, you need to create multiples accessories.
+For example the Quad Sensor of Zipato give you motion + ambient + contact + temperature.
+You need one accessories per sensor that you want in iOS Home App.
+The plugin need to know the lowest level UUID of your sensor to find his value.
+Too choose the correct sensor please see "uuid of Accessory" here below.

-## Parameters information - Platform
+### Parameters information - Platform
 Parameter       | Remarks
 -----------     | -------
 `platform`      | Must be "ZipaboxPlatform" for select the correct plugin